Nuclear Emergency In The First Few Hours

 -

-Electromagnetic Pulse (EMP) can damage electrical power equipment and electronics several miles out from the detonation and cause temporary disruptions further out.
+An Electromagnetic Pulse (EMP) can damage electrical power equipment and electronics several miles from the detonation and cause temporary disruptions further away.

 Nuclear Fallout